linulas/ExperienceSystem/README.md

 # Experience System

-This is the method that I use to
+This is the method that I use to set the experience needed for a characther to reach a certain level

 ## Test